ARM-software/psa-api/doc/crypto/api/ops/kdf.rst

         Unspecified if ``hash_alg`` is not a supported hash algorithm.

-    This is the HMAC-based, counter mode key derivation function specified by :cite-title:`SP800-108`, §4.1.
+    This is an HMAC-based, counter mode key derivation function, using the construction recommended by :cite-title:`SP800-108`, §4.1.

     This key derivation algorithm uses the following inputs: